 What Is Hand, Foot, and Mouth Disease?

 HFMD is a viral illness caused by enteroviruses.
 It mainly affects babies and young children, but older kids can catch it too.
 It spreads through close contact, coughing, sneezing, saliva, or touching shared surfaces.
+Once one child has it, it can move quickly through a household which is why early signs matter.

 Common HFMD Symptoms to Watch For